Fundamental Limits to Cat-Code Qubits from Chaos-Assisted Tunneling

 The exponential decay $e^{-\gamma_0t}$ from the fundamental state to the chaotic sea has a rate

 obtained from the coupling matrix element of the time evolution $\hat{U}$ of the system and FGR in a discrete spectrum.

 This remains valid if one considers the decay up to the Heisenberg time $t_H=\frac{\hbar}{\Delta_{\text{ch}}}$ where $\Delta_{\text{ch}}$ is the mean level spacing for chaotic states.
-Here, $\gamma_0$ and $t$ have been adimensionalized to multiples of period $T=\frac{4\pi}{\omega_d}$ and the density of chaotic states used in the discreet FGR is $\rho_{\rm ch}=\frac{1}{\Delta_{\rm ch}}\propto \frac{1}{N_{\rm ch}}$.
+Here, $\gamma_0$ and $t$ have been adimensionalized to multiples of period $T=\frac{4\pi}{\omega_d}$ and the density of chaotic states used in the discrete FGR is $\rho_{\rm ch}=\frac{1}{\Delta_{\rm ch}}\propto \frac{1}{N_{\rm ch}}$.
 We remark that to apply this method we have assumed that the tails of probability generated by the one period evolution are responsible for overlapping with chaotic states and inducing a transition probability.
-The decay rate then depends on the regular Hamiltonian taken, and therefore it has to bare the same dynamics as closely as possible.
+The decay rate then depends on the regular Hamiltonian taken, and therefore it has to bear the same dynamics as closely as possible.

-In order to link the decay rate with the measurements of quasi-energy splitting of the fundamental and first excited state ($\Delta E_0$), we follow the idea of \cite{backer2008regular} and \cite{tomsovic1994cat} where it is established that the increase in splitting is due to the presence of nearby chaotic states whose distance to regular states fluctuate.
+In order to link the decay rate with the measurements of quasienergy splitting of the fundamental and first excited state ($\Delta E_0$), we follow the idea of \cite{backer2008regular} and \cite{tomsovic1994cat} where it is established that the increase in splitting is due to the presence of nearby chaotic states whose distance to regular states fluctuates.
 According to random matrix models, $\Delta E_0$ follows a Cauchy distribution with a defined geometric mean, that coupled to Eq.~\ref{eq:5} gives us the simple relation to $\gamma_0$

 The main challenge in this method then lies in identifying the chaotic states, because they determine the extent of the chaotic sea in the time-independent basis.
-Classical tools such as Lyapunov exponents \cite{Benettin} can be used to separate chaotic and regular eigenstates by determining the last invariant orbit and EBK quantization \cite{Benettin} to count the number of regular states below it.
+Classical tools such as Lyapunov exponents \cite{Benettin} can be used to separate chaotic and regular eigenstates by determining the last invariant orbit and Einstein-Brillouin-Keller quantization \cite{Benettin} to count the number of regular states below it.
 Alternatively, localization in phase space can be used to characterize chaotic eigenstates, as they typically appear spread over the chaotic sea in any quasi-probability distribution.
-We use the inverse participation number (IPN) and the Wherl entropy computed with the Husimi Q distribution for a given effective eigenstate and compare that to the corresponding Floquet quasi-state (see supplementary material \cite{suppmat}).
+We use the inverse participation number and the Wehrl entropy computed with the Husimi Q distribution for a given effective eigenstate and compare that to the corresponding Floquet quasi-state (see Supplemental Material \cite{suppmat}).